• Skip to primary navigation

 6. Listen to that sizzle!

-7. How long does this activity last for?
+7. How long does this candy heart science experiment last for?

 8. Why add the candy hearts?